25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Algorithms.md

 - We can express this running time as $a_n + b$ for constants $a$ and $b$ that depend on the statement costs $c_k$ (where $a = c_1 + c_2 + c_4 + c_5 + c_8$ and $b = c_2 + c_4 + c_5 + c_8$).
 The running time is thus a _linear function_ of $n$

 - In analysing Insertion Sort, we simplified by:
-  - Using constants ck to represent statement costs.
+  - Using constants ck to represent statement costs
   - Simplifying expressions further:
     - Best-case: $an + b$
     - Worst-case: $an^2 + bn + c$